Updated February 3, 2020

 Click here to watch my related video Wealth Building After 50.

 You may feel discouraged that you’ll never be able to live if your investments.
 I understand, as I’ve been there, but you can almost always control your ability to live off your investments.

-As a society, we have been influenced to believe it is someone else’s responsibility, such as the government, your financial advisory, or employer, to be able to live off investments one day, which is simply retirement.
-This culture is leftover from the previous generation when corporations or the government often did provide more retirement funding.
+As a society, we have been influenced to believe it is someone else’s responsibility, such as the government, your financial advisory, or employer, to be able to live off investments one day, which is simply “retirement”.
+This mindset is leftover from the previous generation when corporations or the government often did provide more retirement funding.

 Now it is my responsibility, and your responsibility to be able to live once the steady paycheck ends.
 With this acceptance comes a plethora of options, available information and alternative investments to live off investments easier than ever before in history.

 All this has created wonderful opportunities to be able to be able to fund your living expenses and build wealth where they simply didn’t exist for earlier generations.
 Just a few decades ago, there was only your employer controlled retirement account, maybe a stock broker, and old news from paper publications for investors to build wealth.